jneander/jneander.dev/src/content/writing/everything-will-be-ok.md

 So, what _really_ went wrong here?

 It'd be convenient to assign blame to the hotel network for using questionable HTTP practices.
-I would argue that redirection might have been most appropriate.
-But even if they did, there are plenty of other ways for a network request to be mishandled or distorted.
+One could argue that redirection might have been most appropriate, or perhaps a 405 "Method Not Allowed" if they are only handling GET requests.
+But even if they responded appropriately, there are plenty of other ways for a network request to be mishandled or distorted.
 There is no strict requirement for servers and network nodes to all honor the same standards.
 The network is not to be trusted outright.

 The developers on this team were conscious of the need to check the response from the server.
 And since this was still in the prototype phase, a 100% robust solution was not the primary objective.